Yamaha Wolverine SxS with Winch

 The Don’ts of Off-Road Winching

-While knowing what to do is essential, it’s equally important to know what not to do when it comes to off-road winching recovery.
+With knowing what to do, it’s equally important to know what not to do when it comes to off-road winching recovery.
 These common mistakes can lead to accidents, damage to your vehicle, or even personal injury or death.

 Avoid using weak or unstable anchor points, which lead to dangerous disconnects or equipment failure that can send deadly objects to you.